Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 “Can you at least close the laptop while we eat?”

 “I missed three attestations while I was at work.
-I think the sync daemon failed."
+Might be a corrupted time source."

 “You're not speaking English again.”